ugorji/go-common/logging/README.md

 # go-common/logging

-This repository contains the `go-common/logging` library (or command).
+This repository contains the `go-common/logging` library.

 To install: